7 Things You're Doing Wrong With Your Oily Skin

 Mud masks are great for oily skin which I have because they can help reduce shininess and clear out pores.
 If I’d realized that I would have done masks more often and actually done mud masks in the past.

-To help get my skin back on track and stay on track I use the Formula 10.0.6 Pores Be Pure Skin-Clarifying Mud Mask a couple of times a week.
+To help get my skin back on track and stay on track I use a mud or clay mask a couple of times a week.
+You can find some great options for facial masks in 5 Face Masks You Must Try If You Have Oily Skin.

 6. Not using a toner